 - Inhaling deeply the scent of a flower or aroma of food.

-- Taking a moment to savour the food you are eating.
+- Taking a moment to savor the food you are eating.

 - Listening to the sound of your own breath.

-- Practising gratitude for this amazing life and fact that you are living this moment.
+- Practicing gratitude for this amazing life and fact that you are living this moment.